 When you get to his door, it suddenly strikes you that he might not be in there, or he might not be alone.
 Maybe he meant for you to call him?
 You try to stop your hand as it falls to the door but it's too late, it lands with a dull thud.
 Not quite a knock, but more than silence.
 You consider running away, going down the hall and round the corner to the stairwell that will take you safely back to the second floor where you can drink your vodka in peace.

-The door is swinging away from you before you realize that he has opened it.
+The door's swinging away from you before you realize he's opened it.
 He doesn't say anything, just stands staring at you.
 You hold up the vodka, "I come bearing gifts."
-It is a stupid thing to say but he doesn't seem to notice.
+It's a stupid thing to say but he doesn't seem to notice.
 He stares at you and you stare at him and you realize that his eyes are darker than you recalled and his hair is streaked with gray but his smile as it slowly spreads across his face is the same as you remember.
 It's mischievous, unrepentant, and boyish.
 But as you start to smile back, you realize that you can also see a trace of something else, something that haunts him.
-You wonder if it is the same thing that is haunting you.
+You wonder if it's the same thing that's haunting you.

 "I saw your note," you say, wondering why the only things that are coming out of your mouth are stupid.

 "And yet here you are."
 He's teasing you and you realize no one has done that for a long time.
 He reaches for the vodka, "And you brought a friend.
 How thoughtful.
 She can talk to my pals."
 He gestures to the table where you see several bottles waiting.
 "Can I offer you a martini?"